Congestion pricing meetings set: MTA

 Two of the more outspoken opponents are Assemblyman David Weprin (D-Fresh Meadows) and Councilman Barry Grodenchik (D-Oakland Gardens).

-Then there is the federal Anti-Congestion Tax Act, filed Aug.
-11 by U.S. Reps Josh Gottheimer (D-NJ) and Jeff Van Drew (R-NJ).
+There also is the federal Anti-Congestion Tax Act, filed Aug.
+11 by U.S. Reps.
+Josh Gottheimer (D-NJ) and Jeff Van Drew (R-NJ).

 It also would establish a year-end federal tax credit for New Jersey drivers equal to the amount they are charged in congestion pricing tolls.